janeyrinn/bookNook/README.md

         - an error message for an unsuccessfull search
         - a section displaying existing books on cards
         - each book card will have a link to its review page
+        - each book card will have a link to edit the review if the user is the author

 11. The review page will have:

     - a section displaying the book information and review
     - a section displaying users comments related to the displayed book
+    - a button linking to a third party online shop selling the book
     - logged in members will see an option to delete their comments or to add a new comment

 12. The add comments page will have:

-    - a form to add a comment
+    - a form to add a comment, with prepopulated fields relating to the book they were viewing, a comment title field and a space to add a comment
     - a submission and cancel button

  ## Technologies